Frequently Asked Questions

 USING THE MACHINE

 Anyone without any physical or mental disability can use them.
-It’s as hard as frying an egg, they are not hard to use as commonly thought.

 The reduced size means that they are good for small environments like home, offices or smaller food establishments.
+Usage wise, they are much easier to use or maintain than most imagined.

 Are semi-professional machines easily dirty and attracts a lot of pests?